 Something must be done.
 But, what?
 The redcoats were ready but so was the colonial militia.

 After careful examination of the situation, Burke reached his conclusion.
 There existed, in the colonies of the Americas, “a fierce spirit of liberty” which stemmed, in large part, from the personal and impassioned pursuit of education engulfing even the most common people.
-Common men, immigrants and farmers, those who lived outside the aristocracy and ruling class, had become leaders and statesman.
+Common men, immigrants and farmers, those who lived outside the aristocracy and ruling class, had become leaders and statesmen.

 In no other part of the Empire were people so devoted to the course of their own enfranchisement.
 No others had become so prosperous or so bold.
 No other colony was this aware and conversant in the laws and philosophies of the land to which they were supposed to be submitted.